redox-os/book/src/porting-applications.md

 #### Cargo packages command example

-This command is used for Rust programs that use folders inside the repository for compilation, you can use the folder name or program name.
+This command is used for Rust programs that use package folders inside the repository for compilation, you need to use the name on the `name` field below the `[package]` section of the `Cargo.toml` file inside the package folder (generally using the same name of the program).

-Sometimes the folder name and program name doesn't work, it happens because the `Cargo.toml` of the package carry a different name, open the file and verify the true name on the `name` field below the `[package]` section.

 (This will fix the "found virtual manifest instead of package manifest" error)